jackiehjm/stx-docs/doc/source/system_configuration/kubernetes/application-commands-and-helm-overrides.rst

     This command places the application in the uploaded state.

+``application-delete``
--   Use the following command to completely delete an application from the system.
+    Use the following command to completely delete an application from the system.

     .. code-block:: none